-KARIN CHIEN is an independent film producer, distributor and educator committed to uncompromising visions that challenge conventional paradigms.
-Karin works to encourage international dialogue and foster community through her producing, distribution network, and curatorial projects.
+KARIN CHIEN is an independent film producer and distributor committed to uncompromising visions that challenge conventional paradigms.
+Karin works to encourage dialogue and foster community through producing, education, distribution, and curatorial projects.

 Karin is the recipient of the 2015 Cinereach Producing Fellowship.
-She is a four-time Independent Spirit Award nominee, and the recipient of the Piaget Producers Award, given to “producers who, despite highly limited resources, demonstrate the creativity, tenacity, and vision required to produce quality independent films.”
+She is a four-time nominee for the Independent Spirit Awards, and the recipient of the Piaget Independent Spirit Producers Award, given to “producers who, despite highly limited resources, demonstrate the creativity, tenacity, and vision required to produce quality independent films.”

 Karin has produced 10 feature-length films, which have been honored to win 100+ film festival awards, to premiere at the Sundance and Berlin Film Festivals, and to be distributed in 20+ countries.

 Karin is the president and co-founder of i love 2, a boutique production company specializing in socially conscious, short-format content. i love 2 has produced spoken word videos, experimental films, short films, PSAs, fundraising videos, and online classes.

 Karin has also produced the interactive graphic novel app, VISION MACHINE, by star Marvel Comics writer Greg Pak and the dual-channel film installation, UNTITLED (STRUCTURES) by Leslie Hewitt and Oscar-nominated cinematographer Bradford Young.

 Karin is the founder and president of dGenerate Films, the leading distributor of uncensored, contemporary Chinese cinema. dGenerate Films distributes 50+ narrative, documentary and experimental films from mainland China.
 The dGenerate Films collection is proud to be represented in the Icarus Films catalogue.